8lazej/Penguins-Dashboard/README.md

-# Interaktywny dashboard w oparciu o Plotly Dash, umożliwiający analizę danych dotyczących pingwinów zgodnie z wymaganiami biznesowymi, w tym filtrowanie po gatunku, płci i parametrze.
+# Interactive dashboard based on Plotly Dash, enabling analysis of penguin data according to business requirements, including filtering by species, sex and parameter.

-## Aby obsłuzyc dashboard nalezy:
+## To use the dashboard:

-- zainstalować wymagane biblioteki `pip install -r requirements.txt`
+- install required libraries `pip install -r requirements.txt`
-- uruchomić aplikację `python penguins_app.py`
+- run the application `python penguins_app.py`